 - Diversify your risk by using more than one online wallet or exchange to hold your cryptocurrency.
 Or, you may store most of your holdings in cold wallets and keep only what you need in hot wallets and exchanges at any given time.

-How to Ensure It’s Secure
+How to Ensure Your Crypto Is Secure

 The best way to keep your cryptocurrency secure in an online wallet or exchange is by implementing the proper cybersecurity practices.